tan-zhou/Portfolio-academic/content/home/contact.md

 weight: 130

 title: Contact
 subtitle: Have questions about my work?
-Interested in collaborating?
-Simply connect with me → ⇒
+Interested in collaborating?<br/>Simply connect with me →

 content:
   # Automatically link email and phone or display as text?